limpkin/mooltipass/README.md

 None of this would have been possible without the help of many people located all over the globe.
 Here is a non exhaustive list:
 - Darran H. (graphics, plugin, comms, general development and more) - New Zealand
 - Henryk P. (encryption implementation supervision) - Unknown
-- Hackaday (for their resources and believing in us) - USA
 - Olivier G. (mecanics, project advisor) - Switzerland
 - Josh W. (mechanics, plugin, fw supervision) - USA
 - Eric E. (schematics & layout verification) - USA